 - 4K resolution – they can support 4K resolution screens and work well with high pixel monitors

-- No loss of screen display – Since LEDs and sensors are designed to be fixed in the frame that is around the monitor, the screen can display unrestricted view.
+- No loss of screen display – Since LEDs and sensors are designed to be fixed in the frame that is around the monitor, the screen can display an unrestricted view.

-- Write with any object – you can write on an IR touch screen with anything, a bare finger, a gloved finger, wet hands, or pen, as long as it is not transparent.
+- Write with any object – you can write on an IR touch screen with anything, a bare finger, a gloved finger, wet hands, or a pen, as long as it is not transparent.

-- No calibration – traditional smart projector board may require regular calibration to display correct pictures, however, devices with IR touchscreen do not need to calibrate the IR LEDs and sensors to guarantee a normal function.
+- No calibration – a traditional smart projector board may require regular calibration to display correct pictures, however, devices with IR touchscreen do not need to calibrate the IR LEDs and sensors to guarantee a normal function.

-- No pressure is required to write – Resistive touch screen technology perceives the writing track by pressure, which can damage the screen after long time usage, while IR touch screen technology by detecting the light interruption, so you can write freely without having to push hard on the screen.
+- No pressure is required to write – Resistive touch screen technology perceives the writing track by pressure, which can damage the screen after a long time of usage, while IR touch screen technology by detecting light interruption, so you can write freely without having to push hard on the screen.